 2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of your direct reports (if you have direct reports) and a list of all people that you have held a 1-on-1 with previously.

 15Five auto creates new 1-on-1s between direct reports and managers when the previous 1-on-1 is ended.
 In other words, for the 1-on-1s with your team or manager, you do not need to create a new 1-on-1 each time.
 Simply go to your 'My 1-on-1s' page and find the name of the person whose agenda you would like to view.
 1-on-1s are also automatically created if the 1-on-1 is recurring.
 If the 1-on-1 is not auto-created, keep following these steps to create a new one.

 3. Click the Create a new 1-on-1 button.

 4. A 'Create a new 1-on-1 agenda' pop-up will appear, including a drop-down menu.
 Use this menu to find the person that you want to create a new 1-on-1 with, and click on their name.

 If you do not see this dropdown and the option to hold a 1-on-1 with anyone, contact your account administrators and ask them to enable this setting.

 5. Then click Create a new 1-on-1.

 6. You will be automatically redirected to the new 1-on-1 agenda with the person you selected.

 7. Fill out the agenda with talking points and action items.
-Add in a date for the 1-on-1 meeting by clicking the orange Schedule 1-on-1 button.
+Add in a date for the 1-on-1 to be held or set the 1-on-1 to be recurring by clicking the orange Schedule 1-on-1 button.

 Manage your 1-on-1 agenda(s)